Here’s What Happened

 The plan was to work in Portland, so we figured we’d use Salem as a one-day practice run in introducing ourselves.
 If our pitch wasn’t too smooth, no big.
 We’d never see any of these people again, anyway.

-And then we met George and Fay.
+And then we met Henry and Florence.

 Along Came Curtis

-George’s health took a turn for the worse in late December, and steadily just kept not getting better.
+Henry’s health took a turn for the worse in late December, and steadily just kept not getting better.
 We’d think we were out of the woods, but then…not.

 Curt, now 3, has marginally less energy than he did two years ago and has joined my little herd, bringing the total to four.
 As an 18-pounder, Curt is the biggest of the bunch.
 He’s also the only one who isn’t housebroken, so….